 Starfish – RIT's Academic Alert System

 In undergraduate courses, it is a good practice to tell students how they are doing in the course as soon as possible so that they may make corrections as needed.
 For an instructor's guide to Starfish, see Instructor Guide

 Example: This course participates in the RIT Starfish academic alert system, which is designed to promote student success through communication between students, instructors, and advisors.
 When I am concerned about a student’s academic performance, I may raise an academic alert to notify the student as well as their advisor(s).
 If you receive an academic alert email, it is your responsibility to contact me as soon as possible to discuss the issue, its potential impact on your success in this course, and identify resources to help move you forward.
 For more information about the Starfish system, visit The Starfish Wiki

-Because students may require assistance in suing myCourses and other RIT-supported technologies, you should provide this link should they need technology support: Academic Technology Support
+Because students may require assistance in using myCourses and other RIT-supported technologies, you should provide this link should they need technology support: Center for Teaching and Learning Support